 - Wash your hands regularly and thoroughly with warm, soapy water for 20 seconds.
 Use alcohol-based hand sanitizer in a pinch, if soap and water are not available.

-If you are older than 65 and/or you are immunocompromised or have an underlying chronic health condition, you have a higher risk of developing more severe COVID-19 illness.
+If you are older than 65, or you are immunocompromised or have an underlying chronic health condition, you have a higher risk of developing more severe COVID-19 illness.
 Follow the same practices as everyone else, closely monitor your symptoms, and seek medical care if your symptoms worsen.
 For mild-to-moderate COVID-19 illness in at-risk individuals, the U.S. Food and Drug Administration has approved two different types of biologic drugs to help prevent more serious disease.

 Notify close contacts.

 As a courtesy and as an important step in controlling the pandemic, try to notify the people with whom you have been in contact over the past 7 to 10 days.